rootEnginear/rootEnginear/README.md

-# Howdy 😄!
+# 😄 Howdy!

 Good to see you!
-I'm 3rd year computer-engineering student at King Mongkut's University of Technology Thonburi (KMUTT) who love to do "frontend-web" thing.
+I'm 3rd year computer-engineering student at King Mongkut's University of Technology Thonburi (KMUTT) who love to do "frontend-web" thing 👨‍💻.

 ## 🔥 Technology Skills